hydro-informatics/hydro-informatics.github.io/pages/python-basics/pybase.md

 print("This is an ice cream callback.")
 ```

-In order to run the above `print`command in *Jupyter Lab*, just click in the above box, then click on the run (triangle) button in the top menu.
+To run the above `print` command in *JupyterLab*, just click in the above box, then click on the run (triangle) button in the top menu.

-In order to run a print command in *PyCharm*:
+In order to run a `print` command in *PyCharm*:
-* Expand the project branch (if not yet done: on left side of the window)
+* Expand the project branch (if not yet done: on the left side of the window)
 * Right-click in the project folder, select `New` > `Python File` and name the new *Python* (`.py`) file (e.g., `icecream_tutorial.py`).
 * Copy the above `print("...")` code into the new Python file and save it.
-* Right-click in the Python file, then `Run icecream_tutorial.py` (alternatively: press the `Ctrl` + `Shift` + `F10`keys).
+* Right-click in the *Python* file, then *Run icecream_tutorial.py* (alternatively: press the `Ctrl` + `Shift` + `F10` keys).
-* Now, the *Python Console* should pop up at the bottom of the window and it will print the text in the above `print`command.
+* Now, the *Python Console* should pop up at the bottom of the window and it will *print* the text.

 {% include note.html content="In the following, there will not be anymore the differentiation between using *PyCharm* (or any other *IDE*) and *Jupyter Lab*.
-Thus, **Run the script** means: run the script in your favorite *IDE* in the following." %}
+Thus, **Run the script** means: run the script in your favorite *IDE*." %}

-With the `"` apostrophes in the `print` command, we pass a ***string*** variable to the `print` command.
-Instead of using `"`, one can also use `'`, but it is important to use the same type of apostrophe at the beginning and at the end of the string (text) variable.
+With the `"` apostrophes, we pass a ***string*** variable to the `print` function.
+Instead of using `"`, one can also use `'`, but it is important to use the same type of apostrophe at the beginning and at the end of the *string* (text) variable.

 {% include warning.html content="Be reasonable with the usage of `print`.
-Especially in loops, the use of `print` leads to unnecessary system load and slows down the script." %}
+Especially in loops, `print` leads to unnecessary system load and slows down scripts." %}

-A marginal note: In Python3 `print` is a function, not a keyword as in Python2. `print` is usefull for example to make a running script show where it currently is.
+A marginal note: In *Python3*, `print` is a function, not a keyword as in *Python2*. `print` is usefull, for example, to prompt working progress of a running script.

-It is also possible to print other types of variables than strings, but the combination of numerical and text variables requires more encoding.
+It is also possible to print other types of variables than *strings*, but the combination of numerical and text variables requires more encoding.
+Before we get there, let us have a look at variable and data types in *Python*.

 ## Python variables and data types {#var}